 PIMCO global CIO doesn't want big positions on UK debt

-LONDON, Oct 13 (Reuters) - PIMCO, one of the world's largest asset managers, said on Thursday it was avoiding large positions on UK debt and hoped that the government would return to the medium term fiscal framework that has worked over the last 20 years.
+LONDON, Oct 13 (Reuters) - PIMCO, one of the world's largest asset managers, said on Thursday it was avoiding large positions on UK debt and hoped that the government would return to the medium-term fiscal framework that it said has worked over the last 20 years.

 British government bonds, known as gilts, have been battered since a Sept.
-23 mini-budget raised concerns about potentially unsustainable borrowing.
+23 mini-budget with unfunded tax cuts raising concerns about potentially unsustainable borrowing.
 That rout forced the Bank of England to step in and calm markets.

-Speaking at a media roundtable, PIMCO's chief investment officer for global fixed income Andrew Balls said he did not want to take any big positions on UK interest rate risk given volatile markets and was "fairly neutral" on gilts.
+Speaking at a media webinar, PIMCO's Chief Investment Officer for Global Fixed Income Andrew Balls, said he was "fairly neutral" on gilts.

+"In the UK, we've generally been underweight duration or interest rate risk.
+At current levels we're fairly neutral," Balls said, noting that for some time PIMCO had believed UK yields should not be trading so far below U.S. peers.

+He added that with high levels of volatility, "we don't really want to take big positions on UK interest rate risk."

 "We have the budget statement at the end of this month and hopefully we will see... a return to the kind of medium-term framework that's worked pretty well over the last 20 odd years," Balls said.